 Boston College Overview

-Located in Chestnut Hill, Massachusetts, Boston College is a private not-for-profit institution.
+Boston College is a private not-for-profit institution located in Chestnut Hill, Massachusetts.
 Chestnut Hill is a great location for students who prefer city over country life.

 What Is Boston College Known For?

-- The student loan default rate at Boston College is 2%, which is significantly lower than the national rate of 10.1%.
+- The 1% student loan default rate at Boston College is better than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

 - The highest award offered at Boston College is the doctor's degree.

-- After graduation, Boston College bachelor's degree recipients go on to jobs where they make $72,500 a year.
-That's about 78% more than their peers at other schools.
+- Students who graduate from Boston College with a bachelor's degree make about $72,500 a year.
+That's 78% more than those who graduate from other schools.

 Boston College Rankings